dustin-archive/fizz-sass/README.md

 + Recursive

 #### `merge($list, $delimiter)`
++ Accepts a list or map
-+ Returns the combined items from a list as a string, with an optional delimiter.
++ Returns a concatenated string of all values, with an optional delimiter

 ---